HackYourFuture/study/the-internet/cors.md

 Without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and because of the [Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy?ea-publisher=javadecompilerscom), we wouldn't be able to load resource from 3rd Party websites and APIs making the web less vibrant 😿.

-Thanks to CORS, the browser and the web server are able to exchange headers (prefixed with `Access-Control-*`) defining if the resource can be consume from the application's origin in a more secured and controlled manner.
+Thanks to CORS, the browser and the web server are able to exchange headers (prefixed with `Access-Control-*`) defining if the resource can be consumed from the application's origin in a more secure and controlled manner.

 ## How should I work with CORS?